 For Some Lung Cancer Patients Receiving SBRT, One and Done Approach Works Best

 BUFFALO, N.Y. — Stereotactic body radiation therapy (SBRT) is a specialized and highly targeted method of delivering radiotherapy, or radiation therapy, to treat cancer.
 This approach, used to treat many solid-tumor cancers, including lung, liver and kidney cancers, can mean greater convenience and quality of life for patients because it involves fewer individual treatments and can help to spare healthy tissue.
-A new study led by Anurag Singh, MD, of Roswell Park Cancer Institute and presented at the American Society for Radiation Oncology (ASTRO) 2016 Annual Meeting suggests that a single high-intensity SBRT dose can be as effective as three slightly lower doses of radiation.
+A new study led by Anurag Singh, MD, of Roswell Park Comprehensive Cancer Center and presented at the American Society for Radiation Oncology (ASTRO) 2016 Annual Meeting suggests that a single high-intensity SBRT dose can be as effective as three slightly lower doses of radiation.

 Working with colleagues from Roswell Park as well as collaborators from the Cleveland Clinic and Upstate New York Medical University, Dr. Singh undertook a phase II clinical study involving nearly 100 patients treated for early-stage non-small-cell lung cancer (NSCLC) between 2008 and 2015.
 The patients were randomly assigned to be treated through one of two established stereotactic radiation regimens: either a single dose of 30 grays (Gy) of radiation or 60 Gy delivered through three 20-Gy doses.

 They found that the one-dose regimen — which cut patients’ total radiation exposure in half — was at least as effective as the three-dose schedule.
 Overall and progression-free survival improved modestly for patients treated with a single 30-Gy dose.
 Additionally, fewer patients treated with a single dose of radiation experienced significant (grade 3-5) side effects.